Newell Brands Inc. (NWL) Just Got Our Attention

-Newell Brands Inc. (NASDAQ:NWL) went down by -8.53% from its latest closing price compared to the recent 1-year high of $30.10.
-The company’s stock price has collected -7.26% of loss in the last five trading sessions.
-The Wall Street Journal reported on 11/01/21 that Novavax, Moderna, Tesla: What to Watch in the Stock Market Today
+Newell Brands Inc. (NASDAQ:NWL) went up by 11.07% from its latest closing price compared to the recent 1-year high of $30.10.
+The company’s stock price has collected 14.35% of gains in the last five trading sessions.
+Barron’s reported on 02/11/22 that Newell’s Revenue Forecast Missed the Mark.
+Blame a Divestiture and Store Closures.

 Is It Worth Investing in Newell Brands Inc. (NASDAQ :NWL) Right Now?

-Newell Brands Inc. (NASDAQ:NWL) scored a price-to-earnings ratio above its average ratio, recording 15.11 x from its present earnings ratio.
-Plus, the 36-month beta value for NWL is at 0.88.
+Newell Brands Inc. (NASDAQ:NWL) scored a price-to-earnings ratio above its average ratio, recording 17.27 x from its present earnings ratio.
+Plus, the 36-month beta value for NWL is at 0.89.
+Opinions of the stock are interesting as 5 analysts out of 11 who provided ratings for Newell Brands Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 6 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.